MicrosoftDocs/win32/desktop-src/tablet/recognitionproperty-constants.md

-﻿---
+---
-Description: 'Defines values that specify the properties of a recognition alternate.
-The Tablet PC application programming interface (API) uses globally unique identifiers (GUIDs) to identify packet properties, which in Automation are constant strings.' ms.assetid: '2bfb0cbf-73a3-4e83-a4e9-f0803bd3dee8'
+Description: Defines values that specify the properties of a recognition alternate.
+The Tablet PC application programming interface (API) uses globally unique identifiers (GUIDs) to identify packet properties, which in Automation are constant strings. ms.assetid: 2bfb0cbf-73a3-4e83-a4e9-f0803bd3dee8
 title: RecognitionProperty Constants
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RecognitionProperty Constants

 Defines values that specify the properties of a recognition alternate.
 The Tablet PC application programming interface (API) uses globally unique identifiers (GUIDs) to identify packet properties, which in Automation are constant strings.

 The following table lists the available recognition alternate property globally unique identifier (GUID) fields.
-Use these GUIDs to access properties of an [**IInkRecognitionAlternate**](iinkrecognitionalternate.md) object by calling the [**GetPropertyValue**](iinkrecognitionalternate-getpropertyvalue.md) method.
+Use these GUIDs to access properties of an [**IInkRecognitionAlternate**](/windows/win32/msinkaut/nn-msinkaut-iinkrecognitionalternate?branch=master) object by calling the [**GetPropertyValue**](/windows/win32/msinkaut/nf-msinkaut-iinkrecognitionalternate-getpropertyvalue?branch=master) method.